 - You’ll continue to receive those same services under Community HealthChoices

-- Your new MCO must work with all of your current long-term care providers (through June 30, 2018)
+- Your new CHC health plan must work with all of your current long-term care providers (through June 30th)

-- AFTER June 30, 2018, you’ll need to use long-term care providers that are part of your MCOs network
+- AFTER June 30th, you’ll need to use long-term care providers that are part of your CHC plan’s network

-- AFTER June 30, 2018, or whenever you request it, your MCO will work with you, your family or caregivers, your Service Coordinator, and your doctors to make sure your Person-Centered Service Plan (which outlines what kind of help you get, how often, based on your goals) reflects your needs, values, and priorities
+- AFTER June 30th, your CHC plan will work with you, your family or caregivers, your Service Coordinator, and your doctors to make sure your Person-Centered Service Plan (which outlines what kind of help you get, how often, based on your goals) reflects your needs, values, and priorities

-- The Independent Enrollment Broker (1-844-824-3655), or your MCO, can tell you which providers are in your MCOs network — just call them and ask!
+- Pennsylvania’s Independent Enrollment Broker (1-844-824-3655), or your CHC plan, can tell you which providers are in your plan’s network — just call them and ask!

 What kinds of long-term services and supports are covered?

 - A personal care attendant to help with bathing, dressing, making meals, light housekeeping, and other everyday needs

 - Equipment and modifications to your home or car to make them safe for you, like hand controls in the car or a stairlift

-- Help keeping your home environment clean, including from pests and mold
+- Help keeping your home environment clean, including from bugs and mold

 - Transportation for both medical and social needs (getting to the doctor, the grocery store, religious services, a job or volunteer activity etc.)

 - Home-delivered meals and help building healthy, nutritious eating habits